ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToFlashImageSD.md

 <div class = "bullets">

 # How to Flash an Image to the SD Card
-The procedure describes how to flash **Ubuntu/Debian/Yocto/Android** image to the SD Card.
+This procedure describes how to flash **Ubuntu/Debian/Yocto/Android** image to the SD Card.

 * [Flash Ubuntu or Debian Image](#Flash-Ubuntu-or-Debian-Image)